kurtosis-tech/kurtosis/README.md

 To see where we're going with the product, check out the roadmap [here](https://github.com/kurtosis-tech/kurtosis/wiki/Short%E2%80%90term-Roadmap).

+Got more questions?
+Drop them in our [Github Discussions](https://github.com/kurtosis-tech/kurtosis/discussions/new?category=q-a) where we, or other community members, can help answer.

 Why Kurtosis over Compose, Helm, or Terraform?
 ==============================================
 These tools have been around for over a decade, yet most developers still struggle to build distributed applications.
 Why?
 In a sentence: building distributed applications is hard, and these tools still haven't made it easy enough for the average developer.